linkerd/linkerd2/doc/proxy-metrics.md

 Each of these metrics has the following labels:

+* `classification`: `success` if the response was successful, or `failure` if a server error occurred.
+This classification is based on the gRPC status code if one is present, and on the HTTP status code otherwise.
+Only applicable to response metrics.
 * `direction`: `inbound` if the request originated from outside of the pod, `outbound` if the request originated from inside of the pod.
 * `authority`: The value of the `:authority` (HTTP/2) or `Host` (HTTP/1.1)